linkerd/website/linkerd.io/content/2.10/features/dashboard.md

 +++

 Linkerd provides a full on-cluster metrics stack, including CLI tools, a web dashboard, and pre-configured Grafana dashboards.
-To limit excessive resource usage, by default only the past 6 hours of metrics are stored.

 To access this functionality, you install the viz extension: